MiguelSperle/jobnest/README.md

 <p>
-This project covers the following concepts: Clean Architecture, SOLID, Messaging System combined with the implementation of the Inbox and Outbox pattern, Integration with Cloud Storage Service, Database Transactions, Idempotency, Rate Limiting, Unit Testing and JWT-based authentication.
+This project covers the following concepts: Clean Architecture, SOLID, Messaging System combined with the implementation of the Inbox and Outbox pattern, Integration with Cloud Storage Service, Database Transactions, Idempotency, Rate Limiting, Containerization, Unit Testing and Authentication with JWT.
 </p>

 <p>